Batman.View Bindings

 data-partial

-partial will be inserted and rendered in the<div>
+stubpartial will be inserted and rendered in the<div>above. -

 data-mixin